huahuak/ohmymac/README.md

-# awesome-mac
+# ohmymac

-awesomemac is statusbar-only application, which is used to extend functionality of mac.
+[ohmymac](https://github.com/huahuak/ohmymac) is a statusbar-only application, which is used to extend functionality of mac.

 ##  For now